-In addition, the market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject is subject to wide fluctuations, and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+The market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject to wide fluctuations, and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- plans for, progress of or results from pre-clinical studies and clinical trials of beloranib; - the failure of the FDA or the EMA to approve beloranib; - · announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies; - regulatory or legal developments in the United States and other countries; - failure of beloranib, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - · sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - · additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of or results from pre-clinical studies and clinical trials of beloranib; - the failure of the FDA or the EMA to approve beloranib; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies; - regulatory or legal developments in the United States and other countries; - failure of beloranib, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - · changes in our financial guidance or securities analysts' estimates of our financial performance; - · changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - · additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.

 These and other market and industry factors may cause the market price and demand for our common stock to fluctuate substantially, regardless of our actual operating performance, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
 In addition, the stock market in general, and NASDAQ listed and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
 In the past, when the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
-If any of our stockholders brought a lawsuit against us, we could incur substantial costs defending the lawsuit.
-Such a lawsuit could also divert the time and attention of our management.